Trinity IDP students are provided advising and services tailored to adult needs, together with full access to all of

 Life on Campus

-IDP students quickly discover that they belong to two on-campus communities—the IDP community and the broader Trinity community.
+IDP students quickly discover that they belong to at least two on-campus communities—the IDP community and the broader Trinity community.

 At the same time, you’ll have access to all that Trinity offers.
 They take classes with traditional-age undergraduates, where they bring perspectives and life experiences that enliven the discussion.
 IDP students enjoy taking classes with traditional-age undergraduates, where they bring perspectives and life experiences that enliven the discussion.
 Although they juggle their various commitments, many find it possible to participate in a student organization, work out at the Ferris Athletic Center , catch a film at the Cinestudio, engage in community service, or bring their kids to campus to see Trinity’s athletic teams in action.